 The Delaware Women’s Hall of Fame

-The application process for both the 2020 and 2021 cycles is now closed.
-If you have any questions about the application process, please visit our Frequently Asked Questions.
+The 2024 nomination cycle will open in January 2024.
+Check back in early January for the 2024 application and additional information.
+If you have questions about the application process, please read through the FAQs .
 If you need further assistance, please email the Office of Women’s Advancement & Advocacy or call (302) 577-8970.